 We’re talking about strategies for busy families so we have to focus on yummy and nutritious foods that are easy to prepare and that give busy parents big bang for their buck.

-Apples contain a hefty dose of pectin, a type of non starchy, soluble fibre that is highly fermentable by bacteria.
+Apples contain a hefty dose of pectin, a type of non starchy, soluble fiber that is highly fermentable by bacteria.

-Because pectin resists digestion (we lack the enzymes to break it apart), it ends up in the colon where it literally feeds the intestinal bacteria that lives there (If you’re new to the role gut microbes play in your child’s health take a look at this video post).
+Because pectin resists digestion (we lack the enzymes to break it apart), it ends up in the colon where it literally feeds the intestinal microbes that live there (If you’re new to the role gut microbes play in your child’s health take a look at this video post).

-These researchers found out that butyrate can help protect us from pathogenic infection like E-coli.
+These researchers found out that butyrate can help protect us from pathogenic infections like E-coli.

 Butyrate, it turns out, feeds a protective cycle in the gut by increasing the oxygenation of the gut lining thereby limiting the availability of oxygen to enter the lumen (the lumen is the part of the intestine that comes in contact with food).
 This essentially shifts the environment of the lumen to one that is not conducive to pathogenic oxygen-loving bacteria like salmonella and E-coli.